What Are Insight Learning And Insight Psychology?

 Insight In Psychiatry

-In the field of psychiatry, as well as psychology itself, there is another definition of insight.
-In this field, insight is the awareness someone has of their own mental illness.
+In psychiatry, there is another definition of insight: Insight can be awareness of one’s own mental illness.

 You might know people who have a mental illness and are highly aware of it, always speaking about how it affects them and what they do to treat it.
 For example, they might talk about what medicines they take, how their therapy session went, etc. On the other hand, you may know people who have an apparent mental illness without being aware of it, and they might be defensive if someone suggests they have a mental health condition.
 Anosognoisa is the psychiatric term for someone with no comprehension of their mental illness.